IAEA's Grossi says in Iran that he wants to deepen cooperation | Law-Order

 IAEA's Grossi says in Iran that he wants to deepen cooperation

-Tehran responded by breaching key limits on nuclear activity set by the accord, including rebuilding stockpiles of enriched uranium, refining it to higher fissile purity, and installing advanced centrifuges to speed up output.
-Failure of diplomacy to bring back Tehran and Washington into compliance with the nuclear deal would carry the risk of a fresh regional war.
+Tehran responded by breaching key limits on nuclear activity set by the accord, including rebuilding stockpiles of enriched uranium, refining it to higher fissile purity and installing advanced centrifuges to speed up output.
+A failure of diplomacy to bring back Tehran and Washington into compliance with the nuclear deal would carry the risk of a fresh regional war.

-Israeli Prime Minister Naftali Bennett signaled readiness on Tuesday to step up Israel's confrontation with Iran and reiterated that his country would not be bound by any new Iranian nuclear deal with world powers.
-In September, Western powers at the IAEA's 35-nation board of Governors scrapped plans for a resolution against Iran after Tehran agreed to prolong monitoring of some nuclear activities.
+Israeli Prime Minister Naftali Bennett signalled readiness on Tuesday to step up Israel's confrontation with Iran and reiterated that his country would not be bound by any new nuclear deal.
+In September, Western powers at the IAEA's 35-nation Board of Governors scrapped plans for a resolution against Iran after Tehran agreed to prolong monitoring of some nuclear activities.

 But they still demand Iranian action on two central issues - explaining uranium traces found at three undeclared sites and granting IAEA inspectors access to the TESA Karaj centrifuge component manufacturing workshop to replace the agency's monitoring cameras there.
 The workshop was the victim of apparent sabotage in June in which one of four IAEA cameras there was destroyed.
 Iran has not returned that camera's "data storage medium" and the IAEA said it had asked Iran to locate it and explain.

 "Some questions were raised based on documents published by our enemies.
 These questions have now been answered," Iran's nuclear chief, Mohammad Eslami, said after meeting with Grossi.
-"Tehran is determined to resolve technical issues with the agency without politicizing the matter."
+Grossi later met Iranian Foreign Minister Hossein Amirabdollahian for the first time, who urged the IAEA to "continue to cooperate with Iran in the context of its technical duties, and avoid taking political positions", state media said.

-For fear of harming nuclear talks between Iran and world powers, diplomats say no action is likely to be taken against Iran when the board holds a meeting on Nov.
-24.
+Diplomats say no action is likely to be taken against Iran when the board meets on Nov.
+24, for fear of harming the nuclear talks between Iran and world powers.
+(Writing by Parisa Hafezi; Editing by Kevin Liffey, Nick Macfie and Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)